The most common complaint from job seekers is that they never hear anything after their interview.

 - By the same token, don’t avoid the issue.
 Tell them what they did wrong, in your opinion, and what they can do to get it right next time.

-If you’re still not sold on the idea of calling every unsuccessful candidate and providing them with feedback, remember this:
+If you’re still not sold on the idea of rejecting a candidate professionally and providing them with feedback, remember this:

 If you don’t provide feedback to your candidates and just hope that by not hearing from you they will assume they have been unsuccessful, you and your organisation will start to develop a bad reputation in the industry.